AliceO2Group/QualityControl/README.md

 TODO give actual steps

+TODO Rename the task in teh config file and see in QCG that it appears under a different name.

 ## Addition of a Check

 TODO

 ## DPL workflow customization

-If you want to change the workflow, edit or copy `runBasic.cxx`.
+If you want to change the workflow, edit or copy `runBasic.cxx` or `runReadout.cxx`.
 For example...

 TODO